New York City Police Department corruption and misconduct: Misconduct involving one victim

+1950s - 1990s

 Arrest of Frank Lino

 In 1962, Bonanno family soldier Frank Lino was arrested for his alleged involvement in the fatal shootings of two Brooklyn police detectives.
-The detectives, aged 28 and 56, were shot dead during a holdup of a tobacco store in Gravesend, Brooklyn by two armed men, who got away with a haul of $5,000.
+The detectives, aged 28 and 56, were shot dead during a holdup of a tobacco store in Gravesend, Brooklyn by two armed men, who got away with $5,000.
 Lino was charged with the murders after providing one of the robbers with a car so he could flee to Chicago.
 After being charged, he was taken to the 66th Precinct for an interrogation.
 During Lino's interrogation, he claimed that police officers drove staples into his hands and a broomstick up his rectum.
 He alleged that the abuse resulted in a broken leg and arm.
 Lino was later released on three years probation after he threatened to sue the city for police brutality.
-He also claimed that the uncontrollable blinking of his eyes he suffered for the rest of his life was a direct result of the alleged beating.
+He also claimed that the uncontrollable blinking of his eyes he suffered for the rest of his life, was a direct result of the alleged beating.